 When those moments occur, parents have to get more creative in minding the little ones.
 The good news is that as the Hamptons and North Fork have become more year-round destinations, the entertainment options for children have grown.

 By the way, paring this list down is no easy task.
-For more inspiration, see our comprehensive guide to the East End and our list of 50 things to do with kids on the East End this summer.
+For more inspiration, see our comprehensive guide to the East End, including our list of 50 great things to do with kids on the East End this summer.
 If you need accommodations, see our list of the top kid-friendly hotels in the region.

 The North Fork

-The sea lions at the Long Island Aquarium don't stop for rain.
+The sea lions at Long Island Aquarium don't rest for rain.
 Photo courtesy of the aquarium

-2. You could get a head start on back-to-school shopping at Tanger Outlet Center, located off Exit 72 of the Long Island Expressway.
+2. For last-minute summer outfits or a head-start on back-to-school shopping, visit Tanger Outlet Center, located off Exit 72 of the Long Island Expressway.

 3. Is there a better place for a vintage cone than Snowflake Ice Cream Shoppe right down Route 25 from Tanger.
-Try the local favorite flavor Peconic Swamp Thing — if you dare.
+Try the local favorite flavor, Peconic Swamp Thing — if you dare.
 More conventional flavors include banana split, mint chocolate chip, cookie monster and Meadowlark Lemon.

 5. Riverhead boasts the first bowling alley to open on the East End in decades.
 The All Star complex participates in the national Kids Bowl Free program at select times over the summer.
 By the way, it's not just bowling here: A concession area features arcade-style games, skee ball, air hockey, basketball, and redemption-style games.

 7. Who says Christmas comes but once a year?
-Kids can rediscover their holiday spirit at Gingerbread University in Baiting Hollow.
-Make a gingerbread house on Fridays, Saturdays, and Sundays during the summer.
-(P.S.:There are extended hours and days during the holiday season.)
+Kids can rediscover their holiday spirit at Gingerbread University in Baiting Hollow, where they can sweeten up their days and indulge in a host of edible creations.

 8. A half-dozen historic buildings line the Cutchogue Village Green, including the Old House, which dates to the 1690s, and the Old Schoolhouse, which hosted its first class in 1840.
 Similar buildings line the Southold downtown for kids who are historically curious.

-10. You can step back into Long Island’s maritime past at the East End Seaport Museum in Greenport.
-A new children’s room is expected to open in late July 2017, joining the 750-gallon saltwater aquarium and lighthouse exhibits.
+12. You can step back into Long Island’s maritime past at the East End Seaport Museum in Greenport.
+A new children’s room was recently added to the 750-gallon saltwater aquarium and lighthouse exhibits.

-11. Around the corner from the seaport museum is the Village Blacksmith shop, a replica of the shop that serviced Greenport in the 1870s.
+13. Around the corner from the seaport museum is the Village Blacksmith shop, a replica of the shop that serviced Greenport in the 1870s.
 Kids can see a real blacksmith at work.
 Tours are by appointment only.

-12. What’s better during a chilling rain than a cup of hot chocolate?
+14. What’s better during a chilling rain than a cup of hot chocolate?
 And Greenport just happens to have one of the East End’s best Euro-coffee shops, Aldo’s on Main Street.
 Words don’t do his creations justice.
 Enjoy freshly baked biscotti while you awaken your palette with freshly brewed coffee.

-Grab the brass ring and get a FREE re-ride at Greenport's antique carousel, which is protected from the rain.
+Grab the brass ring and get a FREE re-ride at Greenport's antique carousel.
 Photo by Jaime Sumersille

-16. The Southampton Historical Museum houses three separate learning centers — the Rogers Mansion, the Pelletreau trade shop, and the Thomas Halsey Homestead, which dates to 1660.
+19. The Southampton Historical Museum houses three separate learning centers — the Rogers Mansion, the Pelletreau trade shop, and the Thomas Halsey Homestead, which dates to 1660.
 Come experience the East End during Colonial times or during the whaling era.

-17. That odd, barn-like structure on Montauk Highway at the border of Southampton and Water Mill is, in fact, the Parrish Art Museum, whose collections reflect the diversity of East End life and a fusion of regional and global inspirations.
+20. That odd, barn-like structure on Montauk Highway at the border of Southampton and Water Mill is, in fact, the Parrish Art Museum, whose collections reflect the diversity of East End life and a fusion of regional and global inspirations.
 The museum offers regular children’s programming, including open studio time.

-18. You’ll know you’re in Water Mill when you see the giant windmill in the town center.
+21. You’ll know you’re in Water Mill when you see the giant windmill in the town center.
 Of course, Water Mill’s is not the only windmill on the East End.
-Why not try a scavenger hunt from Hampton Bays to Montauk, counting the mills as you go.
+Why not try a scavenger hunt from Hampton Bays to Montauk, counting the mills as you go?

 RELATED: Family-friendly museums in the Hamptons and North Fork

-20. On the road from Bridgehampton, why not head to Sag Harbor for a trip back to the days when the East End was the capital of the whaling world.
+24. On the road from Bridgehampton, why not head to Sag Harbor for a trip back to the days when the East End was the capital of the whaling world.
 The Sag Harbor Whaling and Historical Museum is the White House-looking structure at the top of Main Street and a link back to the community’s history.
 A special “When The World Was Wood” exhibit runs July 20 to August 12, 2018.

-22. The YMCA East Hampton Rec Center’s Pre-Teen and Teen Center offers indoor basketball, gymnastics, video game tournaments, swimming, of course, and much more.
+27. The YMCA East Hampton Rec Center’s Pre-Teen and Teen Center offers indoor basketball, gymnastics, video game tournaments, swimming, and much more.
 Membership in any Long Island YMCA is required, but the good news is programs are FREE to members.
 Know that if your child has special needs the Y is committed to ensuring access through its inclusion programs.

-25. Finally, what visit to Montauk would be complete without a stop at the Montauk Point Lighthouse.
+30. Finally, what visit to Montauk would be complete without a stop at Montauk Point Lighthouse.
 Authorized by President George Washington in 1792, it is the oldest lighthouse in New York State and still an active aid in navigation.
-The spiral staircase takes you to the summit, where, even on rainy days the view of the ocean is breathtaking.
+The spiral staircase takes you to the summit, where, even on rainy days, the view of the ocean is breathtaking.

 This article originally published in 2013.
 It was updated in July 2018.
 Writer Ayesha Inniss contributed additional reporting.